hannahdesmond/portfolio/goals/weekly/week-4.md

 ## Goals for This Week

 1. Build a simple web app with a database ✅
+This week's challenge has been to build a bookmark manager web app to manage bookmarked sites.
+I have continued to use Sinatra, Ruby, RSpec and Capybara to build my model, view and controller, and added in PostgreSQL to create databases.
+This week's challenge has been very in-depth so I opted to focus solely on this for the week.

-2. Follow an effective debugging process for database applications ✅
+2. Follow an effective debugging process for database applications ✅ I have used an effective debugging process both solo and with my pair partners on this week's challenge.

-3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships between tables) ✅
+3. Explain the basics of how databases work (e.g. tables, SQL, basic relationships between tables) ✅ Working with my pair partners, we have discussed the structure of relational databases including tables, and used SQL to manipulate database data.
+I also watched a 90-minute Pluralsight course on PostgreSQL

 ### Evidence